alastairpatrick/nopy/README.md

 ## Installation

 First, npy's commands are wrappers for python and pip.
-These prerequisites these must already be installed.
+These prerequisites must already be installed.
 Python must be on the PATH.

 Suppose we create an empty project with a package.json file:
 ```